bschoola/kanban-board/README.md

-# kanban-board
+# Kanban-board project

-kanban board in angular
+kanban board in angular and backend in python